Algebra Intro 10: Fractions and Multiplication

 The above illustration also fits the description “three of the quantity one fifth”.
 Once again, the entire bar represents the quantity one, and it has been divided into five equal squares, so each square represents the quantity “one fifth”.
 Using three of the squares therefore represents three “fifths”.

-“A fifth of the quantity three”, as illustrated above, is a similar interpretation to the previous one, except that the commutative property of multiplication was used to switch the order of the two factors.
-Note that the size of the lighter section on the left above is exactly the same as the size (after rotating it by 90 degrees) as the darker section on the left of the previous illustration, illustrating that both interpretations produce the same result.
+Each row above represents a “whole” quantity divided into five parts.
+The three rows therefore add up to a total of three “whole” quantities.
+The left column is one fifth of the entire grid, or one fifth of three.
+Note that the size of the darker three squares on the left above is exactly the same as the size (after rotating it by 90 degrees) of the darker three squares on the left of the previous illustration, which demonstrates that both interpretations produce the same result.

-Each of the arithmetic operations work with fractions too.
-Some operations are simple with fractions, others more complex.
-Multiplying two fractions is the easiest operation to do.
+Each of the four arithmetic operations (addition, subtraction, multiplication, and division) work with fractions too.
+Some operations are easy to compute with fractions, others more complex.
+I believe that multiplying two fractions is the easiest of the four operations.

 To multiply two fractions, multiply their numerators and multiply their denominators.
 Why does this rule work?
 What is really going on when we follow this rule?
 To explore these questions a bit, let’s consider an example: